On symbol correspondences for quark systems I: Characterizations: On the Lie group and its representations

 for the Haar integral on $SU(3)$ (cf. eg. \cite{foll}).
-With no danger of causing confusion, we may denote the $SU(3)$-invariant inner product in $L^2(\mathcal O_{x,y})$ with respect to such integral simply by $\ip{\,}{\,}$, that is, for any $f_1,f_2\in L^2(\mathcal O_{x,y})$,
+With no danger of causing confusion, we may denote the $SU(3)$-invariant inner product in $L^2(\mathcal O_{(x,y)})$ with respect to such integral simply by $\ip{\,}{\,}$, that is, for any $f_1,f_2\in L^2(\mathcal O_{(x,y)})$,

-Throughout this paper, we consider $\mathbb CP^2$ and $\mathcal E$ as homogeneous spaces (by the adjoint action of $SU(3)$) equipped with the the aforementioned symplectic forms and normalized left invariant integrals.
-Thus, $\mathbb CP^2$ and $\mathcal E$ are $SU(3)$-invariant phase spaces for classical quark systems.
-That is, in what follows, we shall identify as a classical quark system, the Poisson algebra of smooth functions on $\mathcal O$.
-When $\mathcal O=\mathbb CP^2$, we shall refer to a \emph{classical pure-quark system}.
-When $\mathcal O=\mathcal E$, we shall refer to a \emph{generic classical quark system}.
+Throughout this paper, we consider $\mathbb CP^2$ and $\mathcal E$ as homogeneous spaces (by the adjoint action of $SU(3)$) equipped with the the aforementioned symplectic forms and normalized left invariant integrals, so that $\mathbb CP^2$ and $\mathcal E$ are $SU(3)$-invariant symplectic phase spaces for classical quark systems.
+Therefore, in what follows, we shall identify as a classical quark system, the Poisson algebra of smooth functions on $\mathcal O$, for $\mathcal O$ isomorphic to either $\mathbb CP^2$ or $\mathcal E$.
+When $\mathcal O\simeq\mathbb CP^2$, we shall refer to a \emph{classical pure-quark system}.
+When $\mathcal O\simeq\mathcal E$, we shall refer to a \emph{classical mixed-quark system}.
+Later, in Paper II, we shall also consider the Poisson algebra of smooth functions on the unitary sphere $\mathcal S^7\subset \mathfrak{su}(3)$, as the \emph{classic total-quark system}.

+We finish this section by establishing the following relevant result, which leads to the decomposition of the product of harmonic functions, cf. Theorems \ref{harm-point-prod} and \ref{e-harm-point-prod}, and can be used in asymptotic analysis of twisted product, as depicted in Paper II.